zhouhaibing089/blog/content/posts/kubectl-alias-done-right.md

 $ k exec -it <pod> -c <container> -- bash
 ```

-This doesn't work and fails in a pretty bad way because it ends up with
+This didn't work and failed in a pretty bad way because it ended up with
 executing something like below:

 ```console
 $ kubectl exec -it <pod> -c <container> -- bash --context=${wname}
 ```

-This command doesn't specify a context name at all, and the `--context=${wname}`
+This command didn't specify a context name at all, and the `--context=${wname}`
-parameter actually becomes the parameter of `bash`.
+parameter actually became the parameter of `bash`.

 The flaw is that we can't just put `--context=${wname}` at the end because there
 are cases where it doesn't make sense.
 The right place should be right before